sralph/md-ws/README.md

 2) **Create Your Own Container Lab**

-If you have a Linux enviroment on your laptop or in a lab such as WSL you can use containerlab to use the same topology.
+If you have a Linux enviroment on your laptop or in a lab such as WSL you can use containerlab to use the same topology used for this lab.

+   1) Have a Linux Enviroment- https://learn.microsoft.com/en-us/windows/wsl/install (Optional)
+   2) Install Containerlab into your enviroment
+      ```  curl -sL https://containerlab.dev/setup | sudo -E bash -s "all" ```

 The following Subjects are covered in this lab: